NanpengYu/pmuBAGE/README.md

 # pmuBAGE
 This is a repository for synthetic phasor measurement unit dataset pmuBAGE.
 (The Benchmarking Assortment of Generated PMU Events).
 The dataset consists of 84 synthetic frequency events and 620 synthetic voltage events.
+See (ArXiv Link Here) for details, and please cite this paper if you use the dataset!

 <img src="https://github.com/NanpengYu/pmuBAGE/blob/main/images/gf.png" width="300" height="500"><img src="https://github.com/NanpengYu/pmuBAGE/blob/main/images/gv.png" width="300" height="500">